Dems struggling to flip key California House seats amid candidate overload

 The race still has 17 candidates including six Democrats.
 Sources told Fox News that the DCCC tried unsuccessfully to get at least one of the candidates, former Obama administration staffer Sam Jammal, to quit the race.

-The top-two candidates now appear to be Gil Cisneros and Andy Thorburn.
+The top two candidates now appear to be Gil Cisneros and Andy Thorburn.

-Cisneros is a $266 million lottery winner and Navy veteran who has also been named to the DCCS’s select group of candidates.
+Cisneros is a $266 million lottery winner and Navy veteran who has also been named to the DCCC’s select group of candidates.

 Thorburn is a former insurance executive who appears a favorite among liberals, with endorsements from nurses who want universal health care and Our Revolution, a Bernie Sanders-inspired political committee.